 In our opinion, this modesty must be preserved in this age of social media.
 A public compliment has less charm and substance than a confidential act of gratitude.

 Also, we are not yet used to transmitting these positive emotions.
-The practice of gratitude is not in our automatisms, it requires an effort of consciousness and therefore training.
-By learning to free the positive speech, we can strengthen this behaviour.
-Eventually, our brain will have internalized it and it will become a ritual!
+The practice of gratitude is not automatic.
+It requires a conscious effort and practice.
+By freeing positive speech, we can strengthen gratitude.
+Eventually our brain will have internalized it and it will become natural!

 Why does Listen Léon advocate for anonymous positive feedback rather than face-to-face?

-Anonymity guarantees a free compliment.
+Anonymity guarantees a honest compliment.
 There is no flattery, no calculating, no return of the favour.
-There can be no ulterior motives.
+There are no ulterior motives.
 It is completely sincere and genuine.
-He is true.

 Anonymity allows the author to be erased in order to focus on the compliment itself, on its content.
 In this way, anonymity frees us from our interpretive biases.
 There are no issues of judgment.
 Anonymity frees the authenticity of the exchanges, frees the effect of a really surprising gift.